 BSM is an artificial mineral compound that hardens quickly when injected and mimics properties of cancellous bone.
 The goal is to improve the structural quality of the affected subchondral bone to prevent further bone collapse and progression of arthritis.
 As the bone heals, the BSM is absorbed and completely replaced by the new bone itself.

-Subchondroplasty is a minimally invasive procedure and the risk is relatively low.
+Subchondroplasty treatment is a minimally invasive procedure and the risk is relatively low.

-The procedure can be done under local or general anaesthesia, and post procedure pain is usually minimal.
+The subchondroplasty treatment can be done under local or general anaesthesia, and post procedure pain is usually minimal.

 Patients can be discharged on the same day after the procedure and allowed to ambulate.
 You may feel pain in the affected area for the first few days post-surgery, and analgesics will be prescribed.
 If you undergo concomitant meniscus or ligament repair at the same time, crutches and physiotherapy may also be prescribed to aid your recovery.